Revain (REV) Hits Self Reported Market Cap of $5.28 Million

-Revain (REV) traded 0% lower against the U.S. dollar during the one day period ending at 14:00 PM Eastern on February 11th.
-Over the last week, Revain has traded 0.1% higher against the U.S. dollar.
-Revain has a market capitalization of $5.28 million and $6.60 worth of Revain was traded on exchanges in the last 24 hours.
-One Revain token can now be bought for approximately $0.0001 or 0.00000000 BTC on major exchanges.
+Revain (REV) traded 1.6% lower against the US dollar during the 24 hour period ending at 7:00 AM E.T. on February 18th.
+In the last seven days, Revain has traded down 0% against the US dollar.
+One Revain token can currently be purchased for approximately $0.0001 or 0.00000000 BTC on major exchanges.
+Revain has a market cap of $5.28 million and approximately $29,935.76 worth of Revain was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.